 A good meal like this Roasted Garlic Butternut Squash Soup can feel like a warm hug, against the harsh realities life sometimes throws at us.
 I can’t even remember exactly when I made this soup, about 2 weeks ago I think!
 Yet I haven’t had the opportunity to write it up until today.

 Also this the most amazingly easy soup to make and the flavour is out of this world good.
 Besides, who knew butternut squash could have so much more flavour, just by roasting it?
 Oh and the garlic, which is left unpeeled whilst it roasts, turns into sweet little cloves of utter heaven.
 Roasted garlic is about as far away from the heat and pungency of raw garlic, as it is possible to be.
-Together these two ingredients make this utterly scrumptious Roasted Garlic Butternut Squash Soup.
+Yet together these two ingredients make this utterly scrumptious Roasted Garlic Butternut Squash Soup.

 Recipe: Roasted Garlic Butternut Squash Soup serves 4-6 people

 1 Butternut Squash

 Sea salt – I use Maldon. and freshly ground black pepper

 Optional – Parsely and Double Cream to serve

 Method: Preheat the oven to 200C/180C fan, gas mark 6, 400F.

 - First of all, using a vegetable peeler, remove the skin from the butternut squash.